jupyterlab/jupyterlab-latex/README.md

 c.LatexConfig.bib_command = '<custom_bib_command>'
 ```

-New: `BibTeX` compilation is skipped if the following conditions are present:
+_New in 4.2.0_: `BibTeX` compilation is skipped if the following conditions are present:

 - `c.LatexConfig.disable_bibtex` is explicitly set to `True` in the `jupyter_notebook_config.py` file
 - There are no .bib files found in the folder